Spoje-NET/apache2-auth-redmine/README.md

 [Sat Apr 10 17:59:56 2021] /usr/lib/apache2/redmine-mysql-auth.pl: invalid characters used in login/password - Rejected
 ```

-The credentials was rejeced cause the '@' character in admin's password.
+The credentials was rejected cause the '@' character in admin's password.
 Then script ends with **1** code as you can check using "$?" macro:

 ```shell
 echo $?